JAB-dev/mpv-frame-interpolation/README.md

 ```

-4. If all is well you can know setup input.conf and mpv.conf located in %AppData%\mpv.net
+4. If all is well you can now setup input.conf and mpv.conf located in %AppData%\mpv.net

 input.conf add